-VII.
+II.
 SUBMITTING A STAGE II - FULL PROPOSAL

-The Board only accepts grant applications submitted electronically through the performance management and government resource planning site, DD Suite https://www.ddsuite.org.
+The Board only accepts competitive grant applications submitted electronically through the performance management and government resource planning site, DD Suite, which may be accessed here.
 If you experience any difficulties with navigating the DD Suite system, please see the DD Suite technical assistance page found here.